Anthurium papillilaminum, a Panama wild plant, is prized for its signature olive green leaves, requiring a tropical environment to thrive.

 1. Propagation by Stem Cutting

 Stem cutting involves rooting the stem in an appropriate potting medium.

-- Wait until the risk of frost eliminates, especially in early spring, to get the cutting.
+- Wait until the risk of frost eliminates to get cutting.
+Better to start in early spring.

-- Select a healthy, green-looking stem with at least one leaf to start with.
+- Select a healthy, green-looking stem with at least one leaf.

 1. Using Potting Mix